 The change process involves the following broad steps:

-A public plan change is proposed by Council as a part of a District Plan review process.
+A public plan change is proposed by us as a part of a District Plan review process.
 A private plan change is a change to the District Plan proposed by an applicant.

-As a part of the preparation of a plan change Council will consult with interested parties, stakeholders, and hapū.
+As a part of the preparation of a plan change we will consult with interested parties, stakeholders, and hapū.

 The proposed changes to the District Plan are notified and opened to the public for submissions and further submissions.
 Only people who are identified as “directly affected” are notified.